The Best Coffee Machine With Milk Frother

 One of the complaints you will see if you have a look through the reviews is that the one-touch flat white button doesn’t produce a flat white.

-While I’d agree with that, I’d go further and say that unless you’re spending thousands on a commercial bean to cup coffee machine, you’re not going to get anything close to flat white from a bean to cup coffee machine.
-But, then again, you’re not going to get proper flat white from a lot of coffee shops anyway, and who basically knows what a “proper” flat white is?
-This is an very contentious issue among baristas.
+While I’d agree with that, I’d go further and say that unless you’re spending thousands on a commercial bean to cup coffee machine, you’re not going to get anything close to flat white from a bean to cup coffee makeking tool.
+Nevertheless, then again, you’re not going to get proper flat white from a lot of coffee shops anyway, and who literally knows what a “proper” flat white is?
+This is an incredibly contentious question among baristas.

-In my simple opinion, though, flat white is brewed from a double shot of either espresso or ristretto, its a small, concentrated consume, 5 or 6 ounces, and it’s brewed with a slightly wetter foam than latte, but the important thing is that the milk texture callsfor to be super velvety, and most it requires to be distributed within the coffee, not sitting on top as floating foam.
+In my modest opinion, even though, flat white is crafted from a double shot of either espresso coffee or ristretto, its a small, bold beverage, 5 or 6 ounces, and it’s made with a mildly wetter foam than latte, however the important thing is that the milk texture requires to be super velvety, and a lot of it needs to be distributed within the coffee, not sitting on top as floating foam.

-If you can show me a domestic one touch bean to cup machine capable of exactly the above, I’d be very impressed – I think more than likely with bean to cup machines providing one touch flatties, you’re going to get a stronger latte, which isn’t quite a flat white, however you’ll get the same at the majority of coffee shops too.
+If you can show me a domestic one touch bean to cup machine capable of exactly the above, I’d be really impressed – I think more than likely with bean to cup machines offering one touch flatties, you’re going to get a stronger latte, which isn’t rather a flat white, but you’ll get the same at most coffee shops too.

 Gaggia Accademia One Touch.